JRCSTU/CO2MPAS-TA/doc/model.rst

 Model selection
 ---------------
-The default model selection criteria (i.e., when ``enable_selector == False``) is to use the calibrated models from *WLTP-H* data to predict *WLTP-H* and *NEDC-H* and from *WLTP_L* data to predict *WLTP-L* and *NEDC-L* (this logic is applied in type-approval mode).
+The default model selection criteria (i.e., when ``enable_selector == False``) are to use the calibrated models from *WLTP-H* data to predict *WLTP-H* and *NEDC-H* and from *WLTP_L* data to predict *WLTP-L* and *NEDC-L* (this logic is applied in type-approval mode).

 On the contrary, if the selector is enabled, the function :py:func:`extract_calibrated_model <co2mpas.core.model.extract_calibrated_model>` detects/selects the best macro-model for prediction (from *WLTP-H* or *WLTP-L*).
-The selection is performed according the model's score, that is the model capability to reproduce the input data, i.e. a weighted average of all computed metrics.
+The selection is performed according to the model's score, which is the model capability to reproduce the input data, i.e. a weighted average of all computed metrics.